iCliniq Logo

 Welcome to icliniq.com.

-I would like to know that whether your hernia is the cause of anxiety.
-If anxiety is the case let me assure you that you have nothing to worry from surgical aspect as hernia repair is not a complicated or major surgery.
-So, the blood loss should not be worrying if you were only on Zoloft.
-But would like to know if you are having any other medication.
+I would like to know whether your hernia is the cause of your anxiety.
+If anxiety is the case, let me assure you that you have nothing to worry about from a surgical aspect as hernia repair is not a complicated or major surgery.
+So, the blood loss should not be worrying if you were only on Zoloft (Sertraline).
+But would like to know if you are taking any other medications.

-Also, since your BMI indicates you are obese, which might be one of the causes for a hernia.
-Would like to know some other parameters like your blood pressure and sugars, your cardiac status as indicated by ECG and 2D echo.
+Also, since your BMI (body mass index, a value derived from the mass and height of a person) indicates you are obese, it could be one of the causes of a hernia.
+I would like to know some other parameters like your blood pressure and sugars, and your cardiac status as indicated by ECG (electrocardiogram) and 2D echo.
 How is your exercise tolerance?
-Your coagulation profile, other basic blood reports like CBC.
+Your coagulation profile, and other basic blood reports like CBC (complete blood count).
 How about laparoscopic hernia repair?
 Or why not under regional anesthesia?
-Would also suggest yoga and meditation to relieve your anxiety and stress.
+I would also suggest yoga and meditation to relieve your anxiety and stress.

 Patient's Query